doc-bok/Butterflies/README.md

 features several butterfly species as well as several moth species.
 Most are based on real-life butterflies but a few are pure fantasy creatures.

+This latest version contains various fixes, as well as some villager related features to enhance your experience with butterflies.

 ## Features

 ### Butterflies and Moths